 A third of Augustana's graduates attend graduate school.
-Ninety-five percent of graduates are employed or enrolled in graduate school within a year of graduation.
+Ninety-seven percent of 2014 graduates were employed, enrolled in professional internship or pursuing an advanced degress within a year of graduation.

-Ninety-three percent of the 182 full-time faculty hold Ph.D.s or the terminal degrees in their ﬁelds.
+About 90 percent of the 190 full-time faculty hold Ph.D.s or the terminal degrees in their ﬁelds.
 The 12-to-1 student-faculty ratio allows students to pursue their own academic careers on a personal level.

-Augustana’s curriculum and faculty also are consistently recognized through grants for innovative projects by major foundations, including the Kresge Foundation, Mellon Foundation, National Endowment for the Humanities, National Science Foundation, the Pew Charitable Trusts, the Teagle Foundation, the Dow Chemical Company Foundation, W.M.
-Keck Foundation and the American Council of Learned Societies.
-A $7.5 million grant from the F.W.
-Olin Foundation was based on academic excellence.
+Augustana’s curriculum and faculty also are consistently recognized through grants for innovative projects by major foundations, including the Margaret A. Cargill Foundation, National Institutes of Health, John Deere Foundation, National Science Foundation, Barbro Osher Pro Suecia Foundation, the Teagle Foundation and the Wallenberg Foundations of Sweden.

 Augustana actively promotes, underwrites and administers research projects involving both professors and students.
 Research work has included major projects funded by the National Institutes of Health, the National Science Foundation, the American Chemical Society's Petroleum Research Fund, Argonne National Laboratories and the American Heart Association.